 After sporozoites have invaded epithelial cells in caecum intracellular asexual reproduction can be initiated.
 Growth processes and elevated abundance of several RopKs are characteristic for early infection, day 3 and 5 post infection.
 At these time-points we expect several rounds of schizogony to take place in a somewhat unsynchronized fashion (Haberkorn 1970; Mesfin and Bellamy 1978).
 In agreement with that expectation, differentially abundant mRNAs can in general not be distinguished between early 3 and 5 days post infection samples (cluster 6 in Figure 3b).
 The same pattern is seen in mouse data, which suggests mutual influences between host and parasite.
 Among early infection mRNAs, several GO terms for biosynthetic activity are enriched, e.g., "ribosome biogenesis", "cellular biosynthetic process", "gene expression", "cellular amino acid catabolic process" and “RNA processing”, including terms for “tRNA and ncRNA processing”.
 Biosynthetic processes are enriched both in early infection and in invasive sporozoites (SI files x and y), but the terms are driven by different genes/mRNAs.
 Analyzing conservation status in these lifecycle stage defining gene clusters, sporozoite specific genes displayed a species specific profile (low number of orthologues outside E. falciformis, see above), whereas early infection mRNAs are enriched (FET,multiple testing adjusted p-value FDR= 0.01) for orthologues shared by 10 apicomplexan species (selected as in Heitlinger et al. 2014).

 This could reflect that gene families conserved among these apicomplexan species are involved in asexual reproduction, whereas invasion may be a more species specific event.
 In early infection high abundance mRNAs we found four out of ten RopKs predicted in E. falciformis (Heitlinger et al. 2014).
-This is the largest number of RopKs in any group of differentially abundant genes in our analysis (EfaB_PLUS_24117.g1969, EfaB_MINUS_17096.g1521, EfaB_MINUS_42996.g2710 and EfaB_PLUS_7742.g778) and constitutes a statistically significant enrichment (FET;.
+This is the largest number of RopKs in any group of differentially abundant genes in our analysis (EfaB_PLUS_24117.g1969, EfaB_MINUS_17096.g1521, EfaB_MINUS_42996.g2710 and EfaB_PLUS_7742.g778) and constitutes a statistically significant enrichment (FET; p=xxx).
 Three of these have orthologues in T. gondii: ROP41, ROP35 and ROP21.
-In T. gondii type II, single deletions of ROP41 or ROP21 results in an intermediate decrease in cyst burden in mouse brain, compared to the parental Δku80 strain.
+In T. gondii type II, single deletions of ROP41 or ROP21 results in an intermediate decrease in cyst burden in mouse brain, compared to the parental Δku80 strain (ref ?Howard?).
 The ROP35 deletion strain produced less, approximately a third, of the cysts compared to the parental strain.
 (Fox et al. 2016) However, the bioinformatically predicted ROP21 has been shown not to localize to the rhoptry organelles in T. gondii (Jones, Wang, and Sibley 2016).
 We highlight the fact that we base annotation on hidden markov modesl (HMMs) for specific types of kinase domains (Talevich and Kannan 2013) and despite the name these proteins might not be located in rhoptries.
 Therefore, it is likely that especially the ROP21 orthologue also in E. falciformis has a localization different from rhoptries but is better characterized for a kinase function.